In This Article

 Don't miss out on the opportunity to learn more about yourself.
 Read our best DNA test page to find the best one for you.

 Your bones and teeth are made primarily of calcium phosphate and calcium carbonate.
-These minerals give their strength and durability.
+These minerals make them a little stronger, more durable than other body parts, and more likely to survive high temperatures.

 Cremation burns the rest of the body into ashes.
 All that is left are bones and teeth, which are also reduced into fragments.
 They often hold the DNA viable for testing.